 In 2014, the personal insurance market, key for CNP Assurances, accounted for 74.4% of the total insurance market in France.
 In the last ten years, this percentage has fluctuated between 72% and 78%.
 After peaking in 2006, the share of personal insurance decreased while non-life insurance gained ground.
-Within the personal insurance segment, the share of health and personal injury insurance began to rise in 2006 to exceed 10% in 2012 before climbing to 13.7% in 2014.
+Within the personal insurance began to rise in 2006 to exceed 10% in 2012 before climbing to 13.7% in 2014.
 The inflow of direct business premiums has declined in recent years following two phases of contraction; the first came after the subprime crisis at the end of 2006 and the second came hard on the heels of the sovereign debt crises that assailed Europe in 2010.
 The French life insurance and endowment market remained concentrated in 2013, with the five biggest players accounting for 56% of market share, including 31% in the hands of the biggest two.

-Most of the top-ranking firms in these two segments are bancassurers followed by the more traditional insurance companies and mutual insurance societies $^{(2)}$ .
+Most of the top-ranking firms in these two segments are bancassurers followed by the more traditional insurance companies and mutual insurance societies (2).